pal-robotics/advanced_grasping_tutorials/README.md

 ### Installing

-Open the docker container of Gallium.
-Create a new [workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)
+Open the docker container of Gallium and create a new [workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).

 Clone this repository on your workspace.